-- Review, receive a copy of, or purchase a copy of curriculum materials depending on the copyright of the materials. - Remove his or her child from any part of the human sexuality instruction without academic, disciplinary, or other penalties. - Become involved in the development of this curriculum by becoming a member of the district's SHAC or attending SHAC meetings.
-(See the campus principal for details.) - Use the district's grievance procedure concerning a complaint.
-See Complaints and Concerns (All Grade Levels) on page 46 and FNG(LOCAL).
+- Review, receive a copy of, or purchase a copy of curriculum materials depending on the copyright of the materials. - Remove their child from any part of the human sexuality instruction without academic, disciplinary, or other penalties. - Become involved in the development of this curriculum by becoming a member of the district's SHAC or attending SHAC meetings.
+See the campus principal for details. - Use the district's grievance procedure concerning a complaint.
+[See Complaints and Concerns (All Grade Levels) and FNG(LOCAL).]